 Airside in most terminals, you’ll have a decent selection of shopping, dining, and services.
 For 24 hour eats, however, you’re limited to Terminals 1 and 4.
 The airport has free and unlimited WiFi, a significant upgrade from their previous 30-minute limit.
 The biggest complaint from travellers is the lack of seating.
 Other complaints are the cold temps, noise, long security lines, and seemingly never-ending construction, so an extra layer and noise-cancelling headphones or earplugs are essential for a decent experience.
 If you’re willing to pay for more comfort, several lounges are open to Economy class travellers, and a few even offer shower facilities!
 See Airport Lounges in the airport guide below for locations and rates.

 Long layovers are common at this major transit hub, and so are weather-related delays.
 While you won’t be the only one seeking privacy, the airport’s open layout and the sheer number of travellers means you’ll likely have to make-do with a spot on the floor.
 Metal benches and seats with armrests comprise what little seating there is.
 Explore our guide to sleeping in JFK Airport or read some traveller reviews for more tips.
-For uninterrupted sleep, you’ll have to leave the airport behind, unless you’re lucky enough to grab one of two full-size couches or sleep pods in Terminal 5.
-Area hotels run free shuttles to and from the airport.
+For uninterrupted sleep, the TWA Hotel is now open (Terminal 5) and area hotels run free shuttles to and from the airport.
 See Airport Hotels in the airport guide below for more info.